tefl/tesol certification guide (2026):

 By this point, you should have:

-At that stage, it’s usually better to make a decision than to keep researching endlessly.
+At that stage, it is usually better to make a decision than to keep researching endlessly.

 No TEFL course is perfect, but: an accredited 120-hour online TEFL from a transparent provider with clear content, fair pricing and decent support is more than enough for most people to get started teaching online or in many schools abroad.
 You can always specialise, upgrade, or take more advanced qualifications later.